ragbn/dpe-CheckPasswordStrength/README.md

 ## CheckPasswordStrength.Test

-* Tests if argument exception is thrown, when null is passed.
+* Tests if an argument exception is thrown, when null is passed.

 ```csharp